Chapter 8.62

 “Reusable bag” is defined as a bag with handles that is specifically designed and manufactured to be reused at least one hundred twenty-five times and that is either (1) made of cloth or other washable fabric, or (2) made of durable, recyclable material that is at least four mils thick that can be cleaned or disinfected at least one hundred twenty-five times.
 A “reusable bag” may be made of recyclable plastic such as high density polyethylene (HDPE), low density polyethylene (LDPE), or polypropylene.

-“Single-use carryout bag” is defined as a bag, other than a reusable bag or recycled paper bag, provided at the check stand, cash register, point of sale, or other point of departure for the purpose of transporting food or merchandise out of the retail establishment.
-Single-use carryout bags do not include bags, a maximum of eleven inches by seventeen inches, without handles provided to the customer for the following purposes: (1) to transport produce, bulk food or meat from a product, bulk food or meat department within a store to the point of sale; (2) to transport produce or other bulk food items to the point of sale at a farmers’ market or special event; (3) to hold prescription medication dispensed from a pharmacy; (4) to segregate food or merchandise that could damage or contaminate other food or merchandise when placed together in a bag; or (5) a garment bag regardless of size.
+“Single-use bag” is defined as a bag, other than a reusable bag, recycled paper bag, or compostable bag, provided at the check stand, cash register, point of sale, or other point of departure for the purpose of transporting food or merchandise out of the establishment.
+Single-use bags include bags, a maximum size of eleven inches by seventeen inches, provided to the customer to (1) transport produce, bulk food or meat from a product, bulk food or meat department within a store to the point of sale; (2) hold prescription medication dispensed from a pharmacy; or (3) segregate food or merchandise that could damage or contaminate other food or merchandise when placed together in a bag.

-“Special event” is defined as an art and craft exhibit, carnival, circus, concert, fair, farmers’ market, festival, flea market, food event, open-air sale, outdoor entertainment/sporting event, religious revival, rummage sale, secondhand sale, sidewalk sale, swap meet, and other special events, for up to five consecutive days, or four two-day weekends, within a twelve-month period, on private, nonresidentially zoned property.
+“Special event” is defined as an arts and crafts exhibit, carnival, circus, concert, fair, farmers’ market, festival, flea market, food event, open-air sale, outdoor entertainment/sporting event, religious revival, rummage sale, secondhand sale, sidewalk sale, swap meet, and other special events, for up to five consecutive days, or four two-day weekends, within a twelve-month period, on private, nonresidentially zoned property.
 (Ord.
+2007 § 1 (Exh.
+C), 2021; Ord.
 1017 § 1, 2014)

 8.62.040 Regulations.